SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 ## Bayesian Parameter Estimation with Uncertainty

-Let's start by importing all of the necessary libraries:
+Let's start by importing all the necessary libraries:

 ```@example Bayesian
 using OrdinaryDiffEq